iberkayC/eksisozluk_scraper/README.md

 # eksisozluk scraper

-asynchronously scrapes eksisozluk threads in python, and puts entries in a csv file, named after the thread. intended for educational purposes only.
+asynchronously scrapes eksisozluk threads in python, and puts entries in a csv or json file, named after the thread. intended for educational purposes only.

 ## installation